QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Multiple Integration.md

 1. Integrating under a function $y = f$ also gives a boundary to a [domain](Domain.md) to the integral. <br>This domain would start at $y = 0$, and goes up to $f$.
 2. The dimension of the result of the integration is determined by the dimension of the [domain](Domain.md).

 Using the second fact we can realize that using single __and__ using double integrals we can find an expression of an area, and using double __and__ using triple integrals we can find an expression of a volume.
-Wether we find a volume or an area is _only_ dependent on the dimension of the domain, no the amount of integrals.
+Whether we find a volume or an area is _only_ dependent on the dimension of the domain, no the amount of integrals.

 > [!abstract]
 > 1. Integrating under a function $y = f$ also gives a boundary to a [domain](Domain.md) to the integral. <br>This domain would start at $y = 0$, and goes up to $f$.